geoffdutton/serverless-rds-aws-structure/README.md

 # Serverless RDS with Lambda

-This is the project repo for the blog post found here: [insert link when pubished]
+This is the project repo for the blog post found here: https://fakeweblog.com/how-to-use-terraform-with-serverless-for-lambda-rds-and-internet-access-ba38b8a3579a

 ## Perquisites